-Effective governance is critical to ensuring the delivery of basic government services and the fair, transparent and inclusive representation of citizen’s interests.
-Legislative action is needed to balance relations between institutions of governance and strengthen the political system.
-To further consolidate democratic advances, Ukraine needs a pluralistic and open party system accountable to citizens, a stable electoral system that allows for fair and competitive elections and an improved legislative process that includes civil society participation.
+To further consolidate democratic advances, Ukraine needs a pluralistic and open party system accountable to citizens, a stable electoral system that allows for fair and competitive elections, and improved legislative processes that incorporate civil society participation.

 - To help democratic political parties better respond to their constituencies and represent constituent concerns.

-USAID supports Ukraine in its continuing effort to consolidate democratic institutions and practices through more open elections and political processes.
-USAID is helping strengthen representative political parties and improve legislative policy development and civic monitoring of political processes.
-USAID assistance encourages active, informed citizen participation in the political process and more responsive politicians.
-USAID provided over $11 million in non-partisan assistance to help ensure that the May 2014 Presidential Election was fair, transparent and peaceful.
+USAID supports Ukraine’s continuing consolidation of democratic institutions and practices, including more open elections and political processes.
+USAID strengthens representative political parties and improves civic monitoring of political processes.
+USAID assistance encourages active, informed citizen participation in political processes and responsiveness among politicians.
+USAID’s non-partisan assistance helped ensure that the 2015 local elections were fair, transparent, and peaceful.

 Political Process and Electoral Reform Programs

-USAID programs promote political processes that lead to more representative and accountable governance.
-These include training for political party activists and locally elected officials to improve communication with civic groups and citizens and development of NGO-led advocacy campaigns on electoral and political process issues.
-USAID continues its support to various stakeholders in pushing forward electoral legislation reform and monitoring its implementation, while also strengthening the capacity of the Central Election Commission (CEC) to train election officials.
-For the 2014 presidential and local elections, USAID assistance helped the CEC to ensure that commissioners at the territorial/district and precinct level served professionally and were well-informed of their duties and responsibilities.
+USAID programs promote political processes that lead to more representative and accountable governance by training political party activists and locally elected officials, facilitating public fora, improving communication between civic groups and citizens, and organizing NGO-led advocacy campaigns on electoral and political process issues.
+Regional exchanges for locally elected officials across Ukraine showcase best practices for good governance, building sustainable linkages and breaking down stereotypes betwwen Eastern and Western Ukraine.
+USAID supports stakeholders pushing forward electoral reform legislation and strengthens the capacity of the Central Election Commission (CEC) to train election officials.
+For the 2014 early presidential and parliamentary elections, USAID assistance helped the CEC to ensure that commissioners at the territorial/district and precinct levels acted professionally and understood their responsibilities.

 USAID programs monitor and report on the quality and competitiveness of key Ukrainian elections.
-They provide support for nationwide domestic long- and short-term observation teams and the conduct of critical parallel vote tabulations on election day.
+They provide support for nationwide domestic long- and short-term observation teams and oversee parallel vote tabulations on election day.
 International experts provide assessments of the electoral environment and observe the conduct of elections, encouraging compliance with international standards and best practices.
-In the periods between elections, USAID’s local partners advocate for electoral reform, oversee its implementation and monitor the work of elected officials in order to increase their accountability.
+In periods between elections, USAID’s local partners advocate for electoral reform, oversee its implementation, and monitor the work of elected officials to increase accountability.

-Through its partners, USAID has conducted trainings and seminars for political party activists, youth, women candidates, civil societyleaders, and local elected officials.
-Hundreds of local civic groups have received training in civic activism through NGO schools and over thousands of political party members have been trained through USAID support.
-The training increases the ability of parties to communicate with voters and civic groups, helps them develop issue-based platforms, and builds closer ties to citizens, while developing the skills of NGOs and activists for advocacy and engagement with political actors.
-USAID programs also promote women’s political participation and were instrumental in the establishment of a multi-faction parliamentary caucus focused on gender issues.
+Through its partners, USAID conducted trainings and seminars for political party activists, youth, women candidates, civil societyleaders, and local elected officials.
+Hundreds of local civic groups received training in civic activism at NGO schools and thousands of political party members and candidates, many new to politics, received USAID-supported training.
+Training increases the ability of parties to communicate with voters and civic groups, helps parties develop issue-based platforms, supports party branch development, and builds closer ties to citizens.
+Using skills developed in the trainings, Ukrainian NGOs also recruited thousands of citizens for monitoring and advocacy campaigns with elected officials.
+Facilitated joint events between local political party branches and local civic groups teach issues of concern to local communities.
+USAID programs that promote women’s political participation established a multi-faction parliamentary caucus focused on gender issues.

-With USAID support, OPORA - nationally recognized as the leading election monitoring organization in Ukraine - played a critical role in public oversight of the 2012 Parliamentary elections and the 2014 Presidential election.
-Hundreds of OPORA long-term observers helped deter fraud and informed the public and the international community about the pre-election environment across Ukraine, while thousands of observers monitored the conduct of the elections and vote count on election day.
-USAID-supported delegations from NDI and IRI reinforced these finding while drawing international attention to the conduct of the elections and their implications for Ukraine’s democratic development.
+With USAID support, OPORA - nationally recognized as the leading election monitoring organization in Ukraine - played a critical role in public oversight of the 2014 presidential and parliamentary elections and 2015 local elections.
+Hundreds of OPORA long-term observers detered fraud and informed national and international audiences about Ukraine’s pre-election environment, while thousands of observers monitored the conduct of the elections and vote count on election day.
+USAID-supported delegations from NDI and IRI reinforced these findings while drawing international attention to the conduct of the elections and their implications for Ukraine’s democratic development.